 Failure of the ground on which construction plant stands and moves is a frequent cause of minor incidents and near misses on sites, together with a significant number of serious injuries and fatalities.
 The new guidance will deal with ground bearing pressures and loadings from mobile plant, and assessment and engineering of the ground’s capability to withstand the loadings.

 The guidance addresses coordination of duties, with reference to CDM and to Temporary Works, and contains technical guidance presented in an accessible way.
 Participating organisations included HSE, the Environment Agency, UKCG, CECA, Temporary Works Forum, specialist contractor organisations, and others.

 A four page short form version of the guidance is also available.
 This is contains the key points concerning ground conditions, and is intended for use by drivers, operators and others who do not require the full depth of detail that is in the main guidance document.

-In 2010, because of continued fatalities, serious injuries and near hits involving the unsafe use of quick hitches, the Strategic Forum Plant Safety Group published Best Practice Guidance on the Safe Use of Quick Hitches.
+Because of continued fatalities, serious injuries and near hits involving the unsafe use of quick hitches, the Strategic Forum Plant Safety Group published Best Practice Guidance on the Safe Use of Quick Hitches.
 This also clarifies issues concerning safe use of quick hitches, recognising that employers have their own safe systems of work for the use of quick hitches.
 It is recommended that all employers use the guidance as a check list to review their own procedures.